adrianomonteiroweb/api-nodejs-sequelize-cashforce/README.md

   - Sponsors - Method "POST" - route: "/sponsors".

-    - To create a new Sponsor, it must also contain the following attributes for Sponsor, cnpj and company type too.
+    - To create a new Sponsor, it must also contain the following attributes for Sponsor: cnpj and company type too.

     Ex: